Table of Contents:

 If you didn’t play the video, here are step-by-step instructions:

-Step 1: Install the Free Screencast Recording for Gmail Chrome Extension
+Step 1: Free Screencast Recording for Gmail Chrome Extension

 First, you’ll need the Free Screencast Recording for Gmail Chrome extension from the Chrome Web Store.